WickedPeanuts/OpenBound/README.md

 Further instructions on how to proceed and a few specifics about configurations are written on the default configuration .txt files.
 In case you have made a mess on any file, delete it and let the application create new ones!

 Database connections are handled by Entity Framework.
-In case you prefer a free database, such as MySQL, all you have to do is download It's driver and change the contexts on
+In case you prefer a free database, such as MySQL, you have to do is download It's driver and change the contexts on
 Openbound Network Object/OpenboundDatabaseContext.
 But it would require a few programming understanding.

 2. Configure your database custom user to have admin privilleges.
 It is mandatory because of the EntityFramework's (flawed?) design.